unbmattzhao/Personal_Profile_Demo/readme.md

 I uploaded my assignment link via Github website, I felt at least for now, it seems to be more convenient for me.

-However, after reading the comments on my week-one's I realized it was more
+However, after reading the comments on my week-one's I realized it was more practical for programmers to use Git to manage the repos and the benefit was obvious.
+It's kind of mind-set changing for me.

+I set up this branch and submit the changes made on local machine via Git, not only to share with you what I have learnt about Git / Github, also to share with you my understanding on my learning process.

 # Appendix